LGBTQ+ Terms and Definitions

 - COVID-19 and Students in Higher Education

-- Support student-led efforts and advocate for campus-led efforts.
-On many campuses, students are the ones doing the heavy lifting to advocate for LGBTQ rights.
-Support where you can and advocate for campus support.
+- Support student-led efforts.
+On many campuses, students are the ones doing the heavy lifting to make change for LGBTQ+ students.
+Support where you can and call for campus support.

 - Speak up when you observe anti-LGBTQ behavior on (and off) campus.
-Challenge the assumptions others hold and the stereotypes they may perpetuate.
+Challenge the assumptions others hold and perpetuate.

 - Refer them to Point’s scholarships.
-Point provides leadership development and support in addition to financial support.
+In addition to financial support, Point provides leadership development and support from a network of LGBTQ+ and ally scholars and alumni.

 Do not...